neel1996/gitconvex/README.md

 **Note:** Make sure you mount the host volume to the container to access the git repos from the host system.
 If you have git repos stored within your containers then it is not required

-## Build from scratch
+## Build from source

-To build gitconvex from scratch, [libgit2](https://github.com/libgit2/libgit2) is a requirement.
+[Libgit2](https://github.com/libgit2/libgit2) is required for building gitconvex from source.
 The [LIBGIT_NOTES](LIBGIT_NOTES.md) file includes all the guidelines to download and setup libgit for different platforms

 **To be Noted:** The `master` branch contains the latest and the stable build of the project.
 For a reliable experience, always clone the repo from the master branch.